SKhan141/cse15l-lab-reports/Lab Report 5.md

 #### 4. A description of what to edit to fix the bug

-In this code block given here in the merge method:
+In this code block given here in the merge method of ListExamples.java:

         while(index2 < list2.size()) {
           result.add(list2.get(index2));
           index1 += 1;
         }

-I changed index1 to index2 to fix the issue.
+I changed index1 to index2 to fix the issue, because index2 wasn't being incremented we were stuck in an infinite loop:

       while(index2 < list2.size()) {
           result.add(list2.get(index2));